 A tracking engineer is responsible for carrying out the studio recording session.
 Tracking is the process of recording the various instruments that are used to perform a song.
 In the tracking stage, all different instruments and sound sources are tracked/recorded separately on a separate medium or channel.

-Tracking engineer works with recording equipment like microphones and consoles.
+Tracking engineers work with recording equipment like microphones and consoles.
 Tracking engineers collaborate with artist/performers and record their performances.
 Tracking engineers are well versed with session setups, miking techniques and recording workflow.
-Tracking engineers are generally assisted by one or two studio technicians who help them setup and carry out the studio recording session.
+Tracking engineers are generally assisted by one or two studio technicians who help them setup and carry out studio recording sessions.

 Once the recording is done, editing engineers come into play.
 Editing engineers are responsible for improving upon the recorded sound.
 They make alterations like removing unwanted noise, removing unwanted parts, rearranging, editing out unwanted takes, normalizing sound etc.

 Once the sounds are tracked and edited, they are mixed.
 Mixing is the process of combining all the instruments you’ve recorded into a mono(emanating from one position), stereo 2-track mix (left-right) or surround(5.1 or similar) sound.

 A mixing engineer is responsible for balancing, panning, equining, adjusting dynamics and adding effects to the recorded sound.
 Mixing engineers work with recorded sound using consoles, workstations, eq's, compressors, limiters, effects like reverb, delays etc.

 Knowing how to mix well is an art form that takes years of learning and practice.
 A great mix can completely enhance the way music sounds.

 Mastering is the process of making all the songs sound coherent, part of the same album and industry-ready.
 When recording an album, artists sometimes use various studios, producers and engineers for different songs.
 The result is that each song will have its sound and characteristics.